COVID-19 pre-admission testing

 - You are currently incubating COVID-19 disease and will have symptoms of infection in a few days.

 Unfortunately there is nothing that we can do to identify which of the above reasons apply to someone who has a positive result, which means that we have to treat anyone with a positive result as potentially infectious.
 You are then required to self-isolate for 10 days.
 We will review the need for your admission and decide, with you, if this can be moved or goes ahead as planned.

 What do I need to do if I develop symptoms after the screening?

-If you are incubating COVID-19 disease, you can develop symptoms up to 14 days after the positive screening test; however most people would start to have symptoms within 1-4 days of the test.
+IIf you are incubating COVID-19 disease, you can develop symptoms up to 14 days after the positive screening test; however most people would start to have symptoms within 1-4 days of the test.
 If you do develop symptoms, you must let us know, as pregnant women who have symptomatic COVID-19 have an increased chance of having a blood clot in their legs.
 You may then be advised to have blood thinning injections for 7-10 days if you do have symptoms.
 If you have gone home, a prescription will be arranged for you with a link to a video to show you how to inject yourself.